Bottles That Are In My Inventory For Sale

 Three Wisconsin Beers / Sodas - I'I don't get`many mid-west bottles here in VA but now I seem to have several.
 Going left - to - right, I have 1) "Shawano / Speciality Co. / Shawano , Wis. / Contents 8 Fl.
 Oz.".
 Probably a soda, 8.75" tall, clean with just a hint of inside stain, no chips or dings.
 2) "Theo.
 Dietzler & co. / Contents 8 Fl.
 Oz / Hartford, Wis. // T. D.".
 It is 8.25" tall, clean but, again, with a hint of contents stain and some small outside pitting from being in the ground.
 Overall about a 8.5-9.5 on a 10-pt scale.
 3) "Farmers Brg, Co. / Shawano, Wis. / Contents 8 Fl.
 Oz."
 8.0" tall , some light surface abrasions from being in the ground and a horseshoe shaped burst bubble from manufacture.

-Due to mailing costs I have to ask $10.00 + shipping. but can NOW offer all 3 for $22.00 + shipping. in either case.
+I am asking $10.00 each + shipping. but can NOW offer all 3 for $22.00 + shipping.

-Due to mailing costs I have to ask $10.00 + shipping. but can NOW offer all 3 for $22.00 + shipping. in either case.
+I am asking $10.00 each + shipping. but can NOW offer all 3 for $22.00 + shipping.

 Weston, WV Soda - Not a lot to say about this little soda other than its somewhat scarce origin.
 It is embossed on opposite sides of the shoulder ith large block letters, "Weston" and on one side at the the bottom, "Coca-Cola Bottling Co. / Weston, W.VA" and the other, "Minimum Contents / 6 1/2 Fluid Oz."
 It is very clean and the only problem about a 3/16" flake on the back bottom edge below the embossing.
 It is pale aqua, and ABM.
 Let's make a deal - NOW sent to you for $15.00 + shipping. |